 FEW RESIDENTS of the English town of Folkestone in Kent expected that they’d be first-hand witnesses to the horrors of war when they awoke on the morning of May 25, 1917.
 But before the day was out, 77 citizens of the small seaside community would be dead and another 195 wounded.

 All were victims of a new German secret weapon, the Gotha G.IV heavy bomber.
-The 40-foot long, twin-engine aircraft, which first took to the skies in March of that year, was designed to haul a then unheard of payload of 1,100 lbs. of high explosive free-fall bombs distances in excess of 500 miles.
+The 40-foot long, twin-engine aircraft, which first took to the skies in March of that year, was designed to haul a then unheard of payload of 1,100 lbs. of bombs distances of 500 miles.

 The target of the raid was actually London.
-But with foul weather threatening, the commander of the air group ordered the formation of 21 aircraft to divert to a secondary objective on the coast instead.
+But with foul weather threatening, the commander of the air group ordered the formation of 21 aircraft to divert to its secondary objective on the English coast.

-Even though one of the G.IVs was attacked and shot down by a British Sopwith on the return voyage, the mission was a resounding success as far as the commanders of the German air service (the Luftstreitkräfte) were concerned.
+Even though one of the G.IVs was attacked and shot down by a British Sopwith on the return voyage, the German brass considered the mission a resounding success.
 In addition to the heavy civilian death toll, 16 Canadian troops and two British soldiers stationed at the nearby Shorncliffe army base were killed.

-That first daylight raid was just the beginning of a major bombing campaign against southern England and the British capital dubbed Operation Türkenkreuz (Turk Cross).
-Over the next year, large formations of Gotha IVs and even more powerful Gotha Vs would drop nearly 100 tons of ordnance onto the United Kingdom in 52 separate attacks.
+The raid was just the beginning of a major bombing campaign against southern England and the British capital dubbed Operation Türkenkreuz (Turk Cross).
+Over the next year, large formations of Gotha IVs, and even more powerful Gotha Vs, would drop nearly 100 tons of ordnance onto the United Kingdom in 52 separate attacks.
 According to records, the raids killed at least 800 civilians and injured more than 2,000.

 Since 1915, Zeppelins and Schütte-Lanz airships had been crossing the North Sea to strike both military and civilian targets all along the English coast and as far inland as London.